mimothaking/mimothaking/README.md

 ### Hi there, I'm Machmachi Mohamed - aka [TheMoroccanMimo][youtube] 👋👋

-## I'm a Student, Gamer, And a Developer!!
+## I'm a Tester, Gamer, And used to be a Youtuber!!

-- 🌱 I’m currently learning React-Native 🤣
+- 🌱 I’m currently learning Katalon 🤣
-- 👯 I’m expending my knowledge in mobile application
+- 👯 I’m expending my knowledge in QA engineering
-- 🥅 2022 Goals: Become famous!
+- 🥅 2023 Goals: Becoming a good QA engineer !
 - ⚡ Fun fact: I love to play guitar / drums and piano but i suck at them all :c

 ### Connect with me: